Transgender rights in Canada: Healthcare access

 According to the Canadian Pediatric Society, "Current evidence shows puberty blockers to be safe when used appropriately, and they remain an option to be considered within a wider view of the patient's mental and psychosocial health."

 A study of transgender Ontario residents aged 16 and over, published in 2016, found that half of them were reluctant to discuss transgender issues with their family doctor.
 A 2013–2014 nationwide study of young transgender and genderqueer Canadians found that a third of younger (ages 14–18) and half of the older (ages 19–25) respondents missed needed physical health care.
 Only 15 percent of respondents with a family doctor felt very comfortable discussing transgender issues with them.

 All Canadian provinces fund some sex reassignment surgeries.
 Waiting times for surgeries can be lengthy, as few surgeons in the country provide them; a clinic in Montreal is the only one providing a full range of procedures.
 Insurance coverage is not generally provided for the transition-related procedures of facial feminization surgery, tracheal shave, or laser hair removal.

-And in January 2024, The Alberta government of Danielle Smith announced plans to ban gender affirming surgeries for minors under the age of 18 and hormones and puberty blockers for minors under the age of 16.
+In January 2024, the Alberta government of Danielle Smith announced plans to ban gender affirming surgeries for minors under the age of 18 and hormones and puberty blockers for minors under the age of 16.
+The bill implementing said ban, Bill 26, would pass in November 2024.
 In June 2025, a judge temporarily blocked Alberta's ban, saying that withholding gender affirming care from minors will cause "irreparable harm".
-Smith has vowed to appeal the ruling, but described invoking the Notwithstanding Clause as a "last resort".
+Smith has vowed to appeal the ruling, and has since invoked the notwithstanding clause to force the implementation of said law.
+On December 18, 2025, justice Allison Kuntz ruled in favor of the Alberta government, removing the temporary injunction she had previously granted.